 I don’t want to call myself a professional wildlife photographer, because the term has expired.
 I don’t want to call myself a publisher, because I am a professional wildlife photographer.
-I don’t want to be only a photo trainer, or an app developer or a writer.
-I want to call myself an artist, but what qualifies one to become one?
-I don't believe I am an artist yet, but one day perhaps I would be able to create something that I am proud enough of.
+I don’t only want to be a photo trainer, or an app developer or a writer.
+I want to call myself an artist, but what qualifies one as an artist?
+I don't believe I am an artist yet, but one day perhaps I will be able to create something of which I am proud enough.
 In the meantime I just want to enjoy what I do.

 Check out my new book Reflection.
-Order it now for R980 and have deliverd at no extra cost to your door (if you are in RSA).
+Order it now for R980 and have delivered at no extra cost to your door (if you are in RSA).

-I have been a full time wildlife photographer since 1998.
-I have won a few awards but that does not mean anything.
+I have been a full-time wildlife photographer since 1998.
+I have won a few awards, but they do not mean anything.
 I do wildlife photography because I love everything about it.
 I live for it, and am very fortunate to live from it.

-In 2001 I started HPH Publishing, a small publishing company specializing in large format photographic coffee-table books.
-I started it as a way to be able to show my own photographs in the way I want to have them shown.
-I love printed images, and books for me is the ultimate medium to display photography.
-I have published more than 20 books.
+In 2001 I started HPH Publishing, a small publishing company specialising in large-format photographic coffee-table books.
+I started it as a way of displaying my own photographs in the way I want to display them.
+I love printed images, and books, for me, are the ultimate medium for displaying photography.
+I have published more than 30 books.

 I take avid wildlife photographers on photographic safaris to destinations that are excellent for photography, like Mashatu and the Okavango in Botswana, Masai Mara in Kenya, Kapama in South Africa and many more.
-I present specialized workshops a well, focusing on advanced black and white photography.
+I present specialised workshops, focusing on advanced black-and-white photography.

 I cannot call myself a writer.
-But I would have liked to.
+But I would like to.
 Very few things are as fulfilling as sharing thoughts.